North Carolina prosecutor says police were justified in fatally shooting Andrew Brown | Law-Order

 North Carolina prosecutor says police were justified in fatally shooting Andrew Brown

-A North Carolina prosecutor said on Tuesday he would not bring criminal charges against sheriff's deputies for the fatal shooting of Andrew Brown, a Black man, outside his home last month, saying the killing was justified because he endangered their lives by driving toward them.
+A North Carolina prosecutor will not bring criminal charges against sheriff's deputies for the fatal shooting of Andrew Brown, a Black man, outside his home last month, saying on Tuesday that the killing was justified because Brown endangered their lives by driving toward them.
 Pasquotank County District Attorney Andrew Womble said he had concluded his investigation and found no wrongdoing by the deputies, despite calls for prosecution by lawyers for Brown's family, who described his death as an execution.

+Benjamin Crump and other lawyers representing Brown's family, in a joint statement, decried what they called "Womble's attempt to whitewash this unjustified killing," and demanded that a North Carolina court allow the release of all videos.
 The killing captured national attention, coming a day after former Minneapolis police officer Derek Chauvin was convicted of murdering George Floyd in a highly publicized trial.
-It fueled the raging debate over when police are justified in using deadly force in an arrest and when authorities should release body-worn camera video to the public.
-Citing U.S. Supreme Court precedent on when deadly force is justified, Womble said the video showed the deputies behaving as any "reasonable police officer" would "when a violent felon used a deadly weapon to place their lives in danger," describing how Brown drove his car toward them in a dangerous way.
-The officers would not face criminal charges, he said.
+It further fueled the raging debate over when police are justified in using deadly force in an arrest and when authorities should release body-worn camera video to the public.

-"The Constitution simply does not require police to gamble with their lives in the face of a serious threat," Womble said.
-"They could not simply have let him go as has been suggested."
-VIDEOS OF SHOOTING

 The Federal Bureau of Investigation said in April it had begun investigating whether the deputies violated Brown's civil rights.